What's in it for you

 - Files can be restricted to PDF download only

-Note: While Microsoft Office documents with a file size of up to 2Gb can be uploaded and distributed, they cannot be previewed in channels.
+Note: While Microsoft Office documents with a file size of up to 2Gb can be uploaded and distributed, they cannot be previewed in Experiences.
 Reduce the file size to less than 500Mb for a better user experience.

 How Showpad handles PowerPoint Files